PicsArt/cppbind/docs/04_advanced_features/03_snippets.rst

       - Render input template files with root context and copy to the destination

 **Variables** section is used to define some variables which are connected to the given action and then use it in code snippets.
-For example we define variables to generate include directives in C and target language wrappers.
+For example we define variables to generate include directives in C and target language bindings.